minmarg/comer2/README.md

 COMER2, a cross-platform software package for protein remote homology search and alignment

-(C)2013-2019 Mindaugas Margelevicius,
+(C)2013-2021 Mindaugas Margelevicius,
 Institute of Biotechnology, Vilnius University

 # Description

-   The COMER method based on sequence profile-profile comparison is one of the most sensitive and accurate computational tools developed for protein alignment and homology search.
+   The COMER method based on sequence profile-profile comparison is a sensitive, specific, and accurate computational tool developed for protein alignment and homology search.
 COMER version 2.2 (COMER2) represents one of the fastest implementations of calculations for sensitive protein homology search.
 High COMER2 performance is achieved by harnessing the